 \section{Introduction}

 Quiver Grassmannians are natural generalizations of Grassmannians and flag varieties.
-Since every projective variety can be realized as a quiver Grassmannian \cite{ReEvery}, one has to restrict the study of their topology to those having representation-theoretic applications, e.g., to canonical bases of quantum groups, dual canonical bases, and cluster algebras.
+Since every projective variety can be realized as a quiver Grassmannian \cite{ReEvery}, it is natural to restrict the attention to those having representation-theoretic applications, e.g., to canonical bases of quantum groups, dual canonical bases, and cluster algebras.
 In \cite{CEsp}, a study of the {cohomologies} of quiver Grassmannians was initialized by analyzing in detail the case of quiver Grassmannians attached to indecomposable representations of the Kronecker quiver.
-In particular, it was shown that such quiver Grassmannians admit an affine paving, and their Hilbert {polynomials were} explicitly determined.
-Subsequently, various other classes of quiver Grassmannians were investigated (see \cite{RupelWeist}, \cite{LorscheidWeist1}, \cite{LorscheidWeist2}, \cite{LorscheidWeist3}, \cite{LorscheidWeist4}, \cite{LaPu1}, \cite{LaPu2}) and some general results were obtained in \cite{CEFR}; namely, all quiver Grassmannians attached to a quiver of Dynkin type admit affine pavings, thus their {cohomologies are} concentrated in even degrees and is generated by classes attached to algebraic cycles.
+In particular, it was shown that such quiver Grassmannians admit an affine paving, and their Hilbert polynomials are explicitly determined.
+Subsequently, various other classes of quiver Grassmannians are investigated (see \cite{RupelWeist}, \cite{LorscheidWeist1}, \cite{LorscheidWeist2}, \cite{LorscheidWeist3}, \cite{LorscheidWeist4}, \cite{LaPu1}, \cite{LaPu2}) and some general results are obtained in \cite{CEFR}; namely, all quiver Grassmannians attached to complex representations of Dynkin quivers admit affine pavings, thus their {cohomologies are} concentrated in even degrees and are generated by classes attached to algebraic cycles.
 Furthermore, such properties have also been proved to hold in almost all cases for quivers of affine type, and the algebraicity of the cohomology holds in greater generality, i.e. for quiver Grassmannians attached to rigid representations of acyclic quivers.

-Unlike ordinary Grassmannians and flag varieties, quiver Grassmannians vary in families, the so-called universal quiver Grassmannians.
-These are projective families of smooth total space over an affine space, which are equivariant with respect to the action of a reductive group.
-The fibers of these maps are the quiver Grassmannians.
-Therefore, we may study the variation of the cohomology of the quiver Grassmannians in these families {(see \cite{FR} for results in this direction)}.
+Quiver Grassmannians are fibers of a projective family over an affine space whose total space is smooth.
+This family is called a universal quiver Grassmannian in \cite{CFR, CFFFR}; it depends on two discrete invariants which are the dimension vector of the representation and of the subrepresentation.
+Moreover universal quiver Grassmannians are endowed with a natural action of a reductive group.
+Therefore, we may study the variation of the cohomology of the quiver Grassmannians over different orbits {(see \cite{FR} for results in this direction)}.